 They could be used to give an overview of your business – the value you offer, why people looking to move should choose you over the competition, and handle user intent, where you address potential mover’s concerns or challenges.

 How to get people interested

 After you have created your video you may need to do some strategic promotion.
 You can try using it as gated content.
 This way you can get some contact information and give them something in return.

 In this case, you use a video as ‘bait’.
 It could be a customer testimonial or a video that shows the moving process from scratch, or a great tip like packing dishes.
-You then need to request the customer to fill a form which will help you send them important information, for instance, a cheat sheet they can use when moving.
+You then need to request the customer to fill a form that will help you send them important information, for instance, a cheat sheet they can use when moving.
 This way, the client gives you their contacts, which you can then use to let them know about your offer.
 Do not spam them, though.

 9 key metrics to measure video performance

 When it comes to measuring the performance of your video either on social media or on your site, you will want to steer clear of vanity metrics.
 These are metrics that will make you ‘look good’ and ‘feel-good’ about your marketing efforts but do not give insights about your business.
 An example would be video views.
 You want to further break this metric down, for instance, the demographics of the people who watched the video and whether they watched the entire video.

 Before you begin to measure the performance of your video, you need to have set clear business and marketing objectives.
 You also need to understand the audience to whom you are communicating.
 Easily enough, a video creator can help you reach your marketing objective could be increasing brand awareness or conversion, and your overall business goal could be increasing sales.